dqwang122/Typedthinker/README.md

-# ThinkHub: Engage in Divergent Thinking with Implicit and Explicit Reasoning Memory
+# Typedthinker: Diversify Large Language Model Reasoning With Typed Thinking

-This is the code for the paper *ThinkHub: Engage in Divergent Thinking with Implicit and Explicit Reasoning Memory*.
+This is the code for the paper *Typedthinker: Diversify Large Language Model Reasoning With Typed Thinking*, published in ICLR 2025.

 ## Getting Started